PatrickF1/github.fish/README.md

 <br/>

 Navigate to the GitHub pages for your branches from the command line!
 Say that you are working with a remote repository called `Repo` that is owned by `Org`.
-And you are on a branch called `branch` for which a PR has been created with id `32`. `open_github` provides a shortcut to open the current branch's
+And you are on a branch called `branch` for which a PR has been created with id `32`. `github.fish` provides a shortcut to open the current branch's

 - pull request page ([https://github.com/Org/Repo/pull/32]())
 - tree view ([https://github.com/Org/Repo/tree/branch]())